rangle/ngCourse2/handout/testing/redux/README.md

-# Unit Testing Redux
+# Testing Redux

 Unit testing Redux is a very straightforward process.
-There are two primary units, reducers, and actions.
-Reducers are pure functions that lend themselves well to testing.
-Actions trigger changes in a Redux system, there are two broad categories of actions, synchronous, and asynchronous.
-Synchronous actions are quite straightforward to test, but asynchronous actions are slightly more involved.
-The examples below should provide the reader with a strong foundation for testing Redux applications.
+There are two primary units:

+* _Reducers_ are pure functions that lend themselves well to testing.

+* _Actions_ trigger changes in a Redux system.
+There are two broad categories of actions: synchronous (which are quite simple to test) and asynchronous (which are slightly more involved).

+The examples below should provide you with a strong foundation for testing Redux applications.